 Edit the .htaccess File

 The first method to increase Max input var limitation is by editing the .htaccess file.
-Before you make any changes to the file, make sure you get a backup of it.
+Before you make any changes to the file, make sure you get a backup of your site.

 Usually, this file is in the root directory of your host.
 If you can’t locate it, it could be because most hosting providers hide the (.) files.
 Therefore, look for the Show Hidden Files option in your configuration and enable it.